brick-at-heart/.github/profile/README.md

 A shared library of data entities and data client methods which serves as the contract for all data access for Brick@Heart software.

 ## Baseplate.SqlServerDataClient
 A SQL Server specific implement of the interfaces declared in Baseplate.Shared.
-This is the default implementaion used through Brick@Heart software.
+This is the default implementaion used throughout Brick@Heart software.

 ## Baseplate.SqlServerDataStore
 A database project which contains the definition of 99% of the objects used in a SQL Server data store for Brick@Heart software.